ericoporto/ags-manual-wiki/Debuggingfeatures.md

 ## Debugging features

-It happens to the best of us - you're merrily ploughing along making your game, when suddenly something just isn't working right.
+It happens to the best of us - you're merrily plowing along making your game, when suddenly something just isn't working right.
 It's not always obvious where the problem is.